Skip to main content

 Key takeaways:

 • Some people report headaches while taking Mounjaro.
-This may be related to Mounjaro side effects like low blood sugar and dehydration.
+This may be related to Mounjaro’s side effects, like low blood sugar and dehydration.

-• Drinking fluids throughout the day, avoiding low blood sugar, and limiting alcohol intake can help prevent a Mounjaro headache.
+• Drinking fluids throughout the day, avoiding having low blood sugar, and limiting alcohol intake can help prevent Mounjaro headaches.

 Save on related medications

 Some people taking Mounjaro also experience headaches.
 But are headaches really a side effect of Mounjaro?
-Let’s review the evidence behind Mounjaro and headaches.
+Let’s review the evidence.

 How does Mounjaro work?

-To understand possible side effects of a medication, it’s helpful to know how it works.
 Mounjaro is similar to other injectable medications for diabetes, such as Ozempic.
-But it works a little differently.
+But it works a little differently

-Mounjaro is the first medication approved in a new class of drugs called dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonists (called dual GIP / GLP-1 receptor agonists for short).
+Mounjaro is the first medication approved in a new class of drugs called dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonists, called dual GIP / GLP-1 receptor agonists for short.
 This means that Mounjaro acts like two natural hormones in your body: GLP-1 and GIP.
-GLP-1 and GIP are gut hormones that help balance blood sugar levels and manage appetite.
+These gut hormones help balance blood sugar levels and manage appetite.

 Mounjaro works by: